ahmedelbougha/birdie-test/README.md

 2. Start the React app  (Run the following commands within the `front-end` folder)

-    a. copy env.example to .env and change the values of backend domain variable inside
+    a.
+Copy `env.example` to `.env` and change the values of backend domain environment variable inside that file.

     b.
 Install the dependencies
    ```bash
    yarn install